Life Architecture Short Term Course

--Rebecca Fraser-Thill, Director of Faculty Engagement & Outreach for Purposeful Work and Lecturer in Psychology (read the full Life Architecture Q&A…)
+-Rebecca Fraser-Thill, Director of Faculty Engagement & Outreach for Purposeful Work and Visiting Instructor in Psychology (read the full Life Architecture Q&A…)

 EXDS s21: Life Architecture is intended for juniors and seniors who feel relatively undecided about their next steps after college, including what to do and where to live.
-It’s perfectly fine to take this class if you already have your first job lined up, but you’re best suited for Life Architecture if you feel “open to possibilities” beyond that first job.
-This course is sponsored by Purposeful Work and taught by Rebecca Fraser-Thill.
+It’s perfectly fine to take this class if you already have your first job lined up (we hope you do!), but you’re best suited for Life Architecture if you feel “open to possibilities” beyond that first job.

 Everyone works, whether for pay or for pleasure, in public or in private, with gusto or with dread.
 This course supports students as they prepare for a lifetime of work by encouraging consideration of the philosophical components of their plan including identifying and developing personal attributes correlated with career well-being, exploring the context of vocational decision making, and contemplating how meaning and purpose can be infused into any work.
 They also consider the pragmatic components, discussing how mentors can be cultivated, how jobs are best secured, and the practical considerations that can hold people back from realizing their visions.